-- 17.8 A Hamiltonian cycle in graph G is a cycle that visits every vertex in the graph exactly once before returning to the start vertex.
-The problem HAMIL-TONIAN CYCLE asks whether graph G does in fact contain a Hamiltonian cycle.
-Assuming that HAMILTONIAN CYCLE is $\mathcal{NP}$ -complete, prove that the decision-problem form of TRAVELING SALESMAN is $\mathcal{NP}$ -complete. - 17.9 Assuming that VERTEX COVER is $\mathcal{NP}$ -complete, prove that CLIQUE is also $\mathcal{NP}$ -complete by finding a polynomial time reduction from VERTEX COVER to CLIQUE. - 17.10 We define the problem INDEPENDENT SET as follows.
+17.8 A Hamiltonian cycle in graph G is a cycle that visits every vertex in the graph exactly once before returning to the start vertex.
+The problem HAMILTONIAN CYCLE asks whether graph G does in fact contain a Hamiltonian cycle.
+Assuming that HAMILTONIAN CYCLE is \mathcal{NP} -complete, prove that the decision-problem form of TRAVELING SALESMAN is \mathcal{NP} -complete.

+- 17.9 Use the assumption that VERTEX COVER is \mathcal{NP} -complete to prove that K-CLIQUE is also \mathcal{NP} -complete by finding a polynomial time reduction from VERTEX COVER to K-CLIQUE. - 17.10 We define the problem INDEPENDENT SET as follows.